padraignix/padraignix.github.io/_posts/2019-09-28-buffer-overflow-practical-case-study.md

 <p>
 Each ELF file is made up of one ELF header followed by file data.
 The data can include:</p>

 * Program header table
 * Section header table
 * <b>Data referred to by entries</b> in the program header table or section header table

 <p>
 When a program is run by the OS the executable will be held in memory in a very specific way.
 </p><p>
 On top of the data area is the <b>heap</b>.
-This is a big area of memory where large objects are allocated (like images, files, etc.)
+This is an area of memory where large objects are allocated .
 </p><p>
 Below the kernel is the <b>stack</b>.
 This holds the local variables for each of the functions.
-When a new function is called, these are pushed on the end of the stack (see the stack abstract data type for more information on that).
+When a new function is called, these are pushed on the end of the stack.
 Note that the <b>heap grows up</b> (from low to higher memory) and the <b>stack grows downwards</b> (from high to lower memory).
 </p>